Subjective Causality in Choice: Behavioral Foundations

-Recall from Remark \ref{rem: revealed DAG} that only the set of variables indexed by $\bigcup_{i = 1}^{|\mathcal{A}|+1} A^*_i$ is relevant for the DM's choices and that she thinks that the variables indexed by $A^*_i$ cause those indexed by $A^*_{i+1} \setminus A^*_i$.
-In particular, she thinks that any variable in $A^*_{i+1} \setminus A^*_i$ is independent of any in $\bigcup_{k = 1}^{i-1} A^*_k$ conditional on $A^*_i$.
-A correctly perceived menu satisfies this conditional independence, and her prediction of the distribution of all relevant variables, including the consequence, is correct.
+By Theorem \ref{thm: RMAP characterize DAG}, only the variables indexed by $\bigcup_{i = 1}^{k} A_i$ are relevant for the DM's predictions.
+As per the discussion following CRC, the DM thinks that every $X_j$ with $j \in A_{i+1}\setminus A_i$ is independent of $X_{\cup_{j = 1}^{i-1} A_j}$ conditional on $X_{A_i}$.
+A correctly perceived menu satisfies these conditional independences, so her prediction of the distribution of all relevant variables, including the outcome, is correct.

-The remaining axioms ensure that $\rho$ has a Logit-EU representation for menus where the DM's predictions are correct.